 1852: The following obituary of Benjamin and Eliza Davis's daughter Elmira (Vore) Davis indicates she was born "at Somerset" in 1852, and indicates that she and her parents moved to Bedford County when she "was quite young".
 Elmira's husband was the gunsmith Casper Ealy Davis.

-1858: The Findagrave memorial for Martha "Mattie" Vore indicates that her 1858 birth was in Shade Township, Somerset County, Pennsylvania.
+1858: A secondary source indicates that Martha "Mattie" Vore was born in Shade Township, Somerset County, Pennsylvania in 1858.

 1860: In the 1860 federal census of Shade Township, Somerset County, Pennsylvania Benjamin Vore is enumerated as a saw miller with real estate valued at $600.00 and personal property valued at $250.00.
 In his household are 45-year-od Eliza, 19 year old Levenia, 14 year old Joseph, 11 year old Catherine, 8 year old Elmira, 5 year old Charles, 2 year old Martha, and 77 year old Abraham Beaver.